Druid Hills School in Martinsville, VA, where I learned that females can be deadly |

 It was then I turned around and saw that, somehow, a parked car had gotten in front of me.
 I hit the brakes, but it was too late.
 BAM!
 BOOM!
 THUD!
 CRUNCH!
 Over the handlebars I went, up onto the trunk of the car, over the side, and onto the asphalt.
 Holy god, the pain.
 I saw more skin on the road than on my arms.
 My head felt like a cantaloupe that had split open, and probably looked like one, with what few brains I possessed spilling out onto the pavement.

-But after that, you'd best believe that I had a pretty healthy fear of the human female.
+But after that, you'd best believe I learned a healthy fear of the human female.
 Two of them had damn near killed me.

 No comments: